vbookshelf/Thumb-Drive-App-Concept/README.md

 ## Notes

 - I used Claude Sonnet 4.6 extensively during this process.
-The model was an excellent guide.<br>
+It was an excellent guide.<br>
 https://claude.ai/chat/36b3691f-d841-4916-8176-a3547d8a34b3